Are you struggling to understand the best tripod brands available today?

 Tripods are pretty much the only way you can ensure your images are tack-sharp when using long shutter speeds.
-This is important to landscape photographers when shooting at narrow apertures; it’s important to travel photographers when shooting artistic long exposures; it’s important to macro photographers when doing focus stacking.
+This is important to landscape photographers when shooting at narrow apertures, travel photographers when shooting artistic long exposures, and macro photographers when doing focus stacking.

 So if you don’t have a tripod, then you’re missing out!